ericoporto/ags-manual-wiki/Globalfunctions_Wait.md

 ## Global functions (Wait)

+`Wait*` functions block the execution of a current script for certain duration, and optionally let player skip the waiting with a key or mouse clicks.
+After wait is over, the script continues as usual. `Wait` works almost everywhere, except for [`(late_)repeatedly_execute_always`](https://github.com/adventuregamestudio/ags-manual/wiki/Globalfunctions_Event#repeatedly_execute_always) functions.

+**Before AGS 3.6.0**, Wait* functions would return '0' if the waiting ended with a timeout, or '1' if it was skipped by a player.

-Since AGS 3.6.0, All Wait related functions can return a **Skip Reason** on why they were skipped:
+**Since AGS 3.6.0**, Wait* functions do return a more sophisticated **Skip Reason** on why they were skipped:

 - `0` - ended by timeout or `SkipWait()`;
 - `!= 0` - an integer value which combines [InputType](StandardEnums#inputtype), [KeyMod](Keycodes#key-modifiers), and a key or button code corresponding to that input type; that describes what input device and which button on that device were used to skip this "wait".